 The origins of this behavior can be traced back to dogs' ancestors – wild wolves.
 Wolves, known for their strong pack structure, exhibit communal behavior, which forms the foundation of modern dogs' social nature.
 In the wild, wolves often seek proximity to their pack members, even when engaging in seemingly mundane activities.
-This urge to remain close to the pack can be seen reflected in our domesticated companions' behavior of following us wherever we go, even into the bathroom.
+This urge to remain close to the pack can be seen reflected in our domesticated companions' behavior of following us wherever we go, even into the

 Another explanation for this behavior lies in dogs' keen sense of smell.
 A dog's sense of smell is remarkably developed, far surpassing that of humans.
 The bathroom, a place filled with various scents, can be intriguing to a dog's olfactory senses.
 Dogs might be seeking to understand the different smells and changes that occur in this area, thereby satisfying their natural curiosity.